 In case you need a reason to make a batch of this and eat it all yourself (not that I’ve ever done that… ahem), you should know that cranberries are a wonderful source of vitamins C, E, A, ß-carotene, lutein, zea-xanthin, and folate, and minerals like potassium and manganese.
 They can help lower bad cholesterol levels and increase the good ones, and they even have more antioxidants than other superfoods like blueberries and strawberries!

-Need more delicious cranberry inspiration?
-Here are some of my favorites…
+If you need more delicious cranberry inspiration, here are some of my favorites…

 - Cranberry Kefir Fruit Snacks